tomyo/locpost/README.md

 # LocPost

-Censorship resistant location-based messages that empowers anyone to have a voice.
+The censorship resistant messaging app that empowers anyone to communicate anonymously around a location

 Check it out online at https://tomyo.github.io/locpost/